Great to have you, Rush Limboy, here behind the Golden EIB.

 The ratings went right down the tubes.

-It's been a total disaster, and Mark will never ever bet against Trump again.
+And Mark will never, ever bet against Trump again.

-And I want to just pray for Arnold if we can for those ratings, okay?
+And I want to just pray for Arnold, if we can, for those ratings, okay?

-And as I said, I was watching CNN, and they had two different panels of guests assembled to discuss the mental instabilities of Donald Trump, as indicated by that comment.
+And as I said, I was watching CNN and they had two different panels of guests assembled to discuss the mental instabilities of Donald Trump as indicated by that comment.

-Is he is he so so sensitive?
+Does it really mean, is he so, so sensitive?

-Can't he not let go of his past?
+Can he not let go of his past?

 Can he not look to the future?

-Oh my god, what have we done?
+Oh my God, what have we done?

 Have we elected somebody genuinely mentally ill?